pmccrind/slide_puzzle/README.md

 ### Hard

 1.)
 With our grid being 3x3 in size why don't we need check from each tile position to each other tile position?
-Are the 4 checks provided covering every case?
+Are the 4 checks provided enough to check for all of them?
 If not which case can you think of that isn't covered?
+Hint pick a tile and then pick a touching nearby tile that acting as the "white" tile.
+If you were to click on your selected tile which case of the four, if any, would be selected?
+Repeat as needed for the remaining tiles.

+## Ready, set, Play!

 Congratulations!!
 You have made your very own slide puzzle!
 Open up your HTML file in your internet browser of choice and play!
+Or challenge your friends to play!

 ## Stretch Goals

 * Your page already shuffles if you refresh it.
 Your goal is to add a button below your table that when pressed will also shuffle the game board.
+* Make you puzzle from a 3x3 into a 4x4.
 * Print above the game board but below the your heading "You Win!" when the puzzle is complete.

 ### Resources

-Thank you both
+Thank you to both resources below for making this tutorital a breeze.
+Huge shout out to <a Link= "https://www.101computing.net/"> 101computing </a> for a
+<a link = "https://codepen.io/dreamweaver1231/pen/EtzpI">Inspritation</a>, bulk of the code